Absence of bubbling phenomena for non convex anisotropic nearly umbilical and quasi Einstein hypersurfaces: The anisotropic case

-We conclude our list of prerequisites by defining the parametrization $\psi$ we will use in the proof of Theorem \ref{MainThm}.
+We define the parametrization $\psi$ we will use in the proof of Theorem \ref{MainThm}.
 Let $\Sigma$ be a closed hypersurface in $\R^{n+1}$ which is contained in the tubular neighborhood $B_\epsilon(\W)$ associated to $\W$, that is the set

 We refer the reader to \cite[Chapter 5]{Hirsch} for the proof of the following properties on the tubular neighborhoods.
 We recall that there exits $\epsilon>0$ sufficiently small such that, for every $r<\varepsilon$, $B_r(\W)$ is an open, bounded set with smooth boundary diffeomorphic to $\W$.
 We say that $\Sigma$ admits a \textit{radial parametrization} if there exists a diffeomorphism